Wednesday, October 28, 2009

 As we move forward in this conversation, we should be careful not to set up simplistic us/them divisions or fall back on the tired cliches of corporations=corruption.
 The massive gap between these poles --- let's not simplify the challenge as an noble individual versus evil corporation, as there's a whole network of institutions behind Puzey's Peace Corp mission and there are so people within the corporate world who support innovation and change --- represents the awesome, complex challenge facing all of us.
 Each of us must negotiate this middle space.

 We need more subtle forms of conversation and listening, ones with substance worthy of examining complex issues of networks, communication, individuals, institutions and power.
-We need new tools and institutions, social media and not, that truly empower global citizens (I'm curious if any of my LA social media peeps @ SXSW have heard of anything new along these lines?).
+We need new tools and institutions, social media and not, that truly empower global citizens.

 But now it's time to get back to the job search.